Uvaria leichhardtii.

 The flowers, over 2 cm wide, open in the evening.

-Sepals are brown, 3 mm long and persist in the fruit.
+Triangular sepals are brown, 2 to 3 mm long and persist in the fruit.

 There are usually 6 thick, fleshy, yellow-brown petals in 2 whorls.

-The outer 3 are concave, broadly ovate, with hairs on the outside.
+The outer 3 are concave, broadly ovate, around 10 mm long and with hairs on the outside.

-The inner 3 are slightly shorter and with a long claw at the base.
+The inner 3 are slightly shorter, around 7 mm long and with a clawed base.

 Stamens are only 2-3 mm long.